 - Romance Scams: Romance scammers can email people on MeetUp groups and form a relationship quickly with them.
 They usually pretend to be from the town that the group is in and also pretend to be stationed in a foreign country for a job.
 In reality, they will start asking you for money continuously once they build up your trust enough.

-- How to Avoid: Be wary of people who email out of the blue and want to form a quick romantic relationship with you.
+- How to Avoid: Be wary of people who email you out of the blue and want to form a quick romantic relationship with you.
 Always video chat or meet them in person before becoming too serious and avoid giving anyone money for any excuse.

 Ways to Protect Yourself When Meeting Someone on MeetUp